Latest stable version is v1.14 or later, not v2.

 _auth has no effect anymore and can be omitted from the connection string.

-Example connection string:
+Example connection strings:

 Create an user authentication database with user